- At the command prompt, type

 - Specify a Simulink system period of 1/120e6 seconds.

 - From the Perform analysis menu, select Post Synthesis and from Analyzer type menu, select Resource as shown in the following figure.
 This option gives the resource utilization details after completion.

 In this case, the message appearing in the Diagnostic Viewer can be dismissed as you are purposely clocking the design above the sample rate to allow resource sharing and reduce resources.
 Close the Diagnostic Viewer window.

 - When generation completes, click OK

 The Resource Analyzer window opens when the generation completes, giving a good estimate of the final design results after synthesis as shown in the following figure.

-The hardware design now uses only a single DSP48 resource (a single multiplier) and compared to the results at the end of the Configure the System Generator Blocks section, the resources used are approximately half.
+The hardware design now uses only a single DSP48 resource (a single multiplier) and compared to the results at the end of the Configure the HDL Blocks section, the resources used are significantly lower.